 To roam freely Hedgehogs need open gardens, but if yours is enclosed and you can create a gap (15cm will do) in a fence or dig a channel under it, this will help them a great deal.

-Food supplies can run low in cold or very dry weather and hedgehogs are very fond of meaty dog food, mealworms, sunflower hearts and unsalted peanuts.
+Food supplies can run low in cold or very dry weather and hedgehogs are very fond of meaty cat food.
 You can also buy ready-made hedgehog food.
 Leave out some water (if you already do this for the birds, the hedgehogs will drink it too), but please don't give them milk.

 Leave autumn leaves untouched in quiet corners of your garden.
 This will offer excellent shelter and foraging ground for your prickly visitors.